 After the mission is approved, the agreed services are detailed

-in a technical document typically ready by the Critical Design Review or the gateway identify before
+in a technical document to be ready by the Critical Design Review or the gateway identify before

 The technical agreement includes part or all the elements

-HEASARC archives results of a scientific reaseach that may include catalogs, specialized
+HEASARC archives results of scientific research that may include catalogs, specialized

 data products and/or algorithm that may be used by a larger community.